SystemFw/blog/content/posts/data-oriented.md

 Data Oriented Design on the other hand would forego nested pointers in favour of structuring data as flat arrays indexed by integer IDs.
-We could then access it efficiently by reading whole chunks of memory, and allocate it and deallocate it bulk, without worrying about the lifetimes of its individual pieces.
+We could then access it efficiently by reading whole chunks of memory, and allocate it and deallocate it in bulk, without worrying about the lifetimes of its individual pieces.

 But beyond specific technical strategies, Data Oriented Design